Activator Industry Mentors

 5

-Your Activator residency takes place at a time that works for you during the term that your school is delivering Activate.
-This usually Term 2 or 3 (March - September).
+Your Activator residency takes place at a time that works for you during the term that your school is delivering the Challenge.
+This usually Term 2 (late May-June) or 3 (Mid Aug - Mid Sept).

 6